WHO WE ARE

 Take a risk to be the man you want to be.

-Because we value integrity and accountability … we take 100% responsibility for our feelings, and we own the impacts – both positive and negative – of our choices and actions.
+Because we value integrity and accountability … we take 100% responsibility for our feelings, and we acknowledge the impacts – both positive and negative – of our choices and actions.

 Because we believe that role models change lives … we practice highly principled personal, interpersonal, and group leadership.